by Doc – Owner, Founder, For the Love of God Take the Time To Learn About Amiibo Before Shitting On It

 - Super Armor/Slow Super Armor ignores knockback below a certain amount, but Armor Knight doesn’t.
 So if an amiibo takes a hit and doesn’t flinch, they may have Super Armor effects.

 - Using amiibo of characters that haven’t released yet can get you banned from NSO, and it can get everyone else in the arena banned as well.
+It also means that the user of that amiibo is absolutely cheating, even if the amiibo is otherwise legitimate besides their character.

 - Amiibo typically don’t have one-hit kills on every hit.
 If you see an amiibo consistently doing 50%+ on most of its hits, it’s likely that it’s cheating.
 It could be a 5,000 Attack, Armor Knight Trade-off Ability amiibo or something like that, but most people invest some points into Defense, so that’s not likely.